LiuYuHan31/LiuYuHan31.github.io/_pages/about.md

 Thanks to my best friends!
 Your help and encouragement are my greatest motivation, and I look forward to creating a better future with all of you!

 - <a href="https://iriscxy.github.io/">Xiuying Chen</a> &mdash; Assistant Professor at MBZUAI
-- <a href="https://wuyichen-97.github.io/">Yichen Wu</a> &mdash; Postdoctor at Harvard
+- <a href="https://wuyichen-97.github.io/">Yichen Wu</a> &mdash; Postdoctor at Harvard University
-- <a href="https://scholar.google.com/citations?user=K-6vOfkAAAAJ&hl=zh-CN">Juntian Zhang</a> &mdash; Master's student at Renmin University of China
+- <a href="https://scholar.google.com/citations?user=K-6vOfkAAAAJ&hl=zh-CN">Juntian Zhang</a> &mdash; Master's student at Renmin University of China and Interning at Tencent WeChat
 - <a href="https://trestad.github.io/">Ang Lv</a> &mdash; Ph.D.
 Candidate at Renmin University of China and Interning at ByteDance Top Seed
-- <a href="https://www.linkedin.com/in/bowen-li-5a3610344/">Bowen Li</a> &mdash; Ph.D.
-Candidate at Tsinghua University and visiting at University of Twente
+- <a href="https://www.linkedin.com/in/bowen-li-5a3610344/">Bowen Li</a> &mdash; Ph.D. and incoming postdoc at Tsinghua University and visiting at University of Twente